Infinite metacyclic subgroups of the mapping class group: Introduction

-The following is a direct consequence of Theorem \ref{mainthm2}. \begin{cor*} Let $\langle F,G\rangle < \map(S_g)$ be an infinite metacyclic group with $\langle F \rangle \lhd \langle F,G \rangle$, where at least one of $F$ or $G$ is of infinite order and both $F,G$ are not pseudo-Anosov.
-Then: \begin{enumerate}[(i)] \item $F$ and $G$ are reducible mapping classes. \item If $F,G$ are of infinite order such that $G$ is of odd degree, then $\langle F,G \rangle$ is abelian. \item If $G$ is an infinite order reducible mapping class of degree $1$, then $\langle F,G \rangle$ is abelian. \end{enumerate} \end{cor*}
+The following result is a direct consequence of Theorem \ref{mainthm2}. \begin{cor*} For $g\geq 2$, let $F,G \in \map(S_g)$ be two nontrivial mapping classes such that at least one of $F$ or $G$ is of infinite order and neither $F$ nor $G$ is pseudo-Anosov.
+Let $\langle F,G\rangle$ be an infinite metacyclic subgroup of $\map(S_g)$ with $\langle F\rangle \lhd \langle F,G \rangle$.
+Then the following statements hold. \begin{enumerate}[(i)] \item $F$ and $G$ are reducible mapping classes. \item If $F,G$ are of infinite order such that $G$ is of odd degree, then $\langle F,G \rangle$ is abelian. \item If $G$ is of infinite order of degree $1$, then $\langle F,G \rangle$ is abelian. \end{enumerate} \end{cor*}

-By applying Theorems~\ref{mainthm1}-\ref{mainthm2}, we show the existence of the following infinite metacyclic groups in $\map(S_g)$ with reducible generators.